 Coconut Milk Baby Side Effects

 Introducing these rich fluids too early can lead to severe coconut milk baby side effects.
-An infant’s stomach is simply not equipped to break down heavy saturated plant fats, which can lead to severe diarrhea, poor nutrient absorption, and dangerous dehydration.
+An infant’s stomach is simply not equipped to break down heavy saturated plant fats, which can lead to severe diarrhea, poor nutrient absorption, and dehydration risk.

 Once your child passes their first birthday, you can safely use small amounts of unsweetened plant milk in family cooking, but it should never become their primary beverage without direct guidance from your pediatrician.